 Once on the access road, we drove east for 2.1 miles to a T-intersection.
 Turn right (south) at the intersection onto a private road with public access (read the sign at the intersection).
 Stay on the private road for 1.8 miles then turn left (east).
 This last spur road goes .3 mile to the parking area/trailhead at the canyon mouth.
 (There are two other short spur roads just south of the first.
 All three lead to the trailhead.
 The one we took is as good as any of the three.)
 While a regular sedan should make it to the trailhead, I recommend a high clearance vehicle.
 No telling what the weather may do to dirt roads.

 The sky was a deep blue with wispy clouds and the temperature in the high 60s as we reached the trailhead/parking area.
 No water is available, so make sure to bring plenty.
 The trailhead elevation is 2,734 feet with only a 165 feet elevation gain during the hike.
 We walked through an opening in the parking area barrier and up the wash to the canyon mouth.
 Boulders and the rough canyons walls on both sides are marked with rock art, although the north canyon wall had more.
 We did some rock scrambling to get a better view of the petroglyphs.
-Although some petroglyphs are near the canyon floor, many are high up the canyon walls, you might want to bring binoculars.
+Although some petroglyphs are near the canyon floor, many are high up the canyon walls, you might want to bring the best binocular set that you can afford for the trip.
 We were careful with our footing when climbing so as not to step on any rock art.
 After less than ¼ mile we reached an impassable water polished 50-foot dry fall.

 Most of the petroglyphs in Keyhole Canyon are geometric or abstract—simple lines and circles to more complicated symbols.
 There are some recognizable figures such as humans and bighorn sheep we discovered.
 We wandered around the canyon admiring the art and then explored the area to the north and south around the canyon mouth for a couple of hundred yards finding more petroglyphs.